jasonme0830/Isabelle2Cpp-2025/README.md

-# HOL2Cpp
+# Isabelle2Cpp-2025

-Conversion from Isabelle/HOL to C++, supports HOL at the version on June 9, 2019.
+The first version hol2cpp of Isabelle2Cpp, converts Isabelle/HOL specifications to C++ codes, supports HOL on June 9, 2019.

+The second version of Isabelle2Cpp, adds type system and supports type inference.

+The third version of Isabelle2Cpp, adds the isomorphic type module.

+Now the 2025 version of Isabelle2Cpp, supports deep copy for secondary development, maintains shallow copy in the definition-based conversion, adds move in the rule-based conversion, and implements memoization for int repetitive computation functions.

 ## Build